InnuendoOfficial/innuendo-references/ticketing/ticket.md

 ![ticket_settings](screenshot/ticket_setting.jpg)

-Click on "Browse Templates" to select "Innuendo Template Ticket" and load the template Clikc on "Save as Templates" to save the current ticket as a template ticket
+Click on `Browse Templates` to select `Innuendo Template Ticket` and load the template Clikc on `Save as Templates` to save the current ticket as a template ticket

 ![tempalte_center](screenshot/template_center.jpg)